 The process of trying to get a small business coronavirus loan or grant is not easy.
 Even though the lending requirements and documentation have been considerably reduced, thousands of businesses are also applying for that finite pool of money.

 If you are worried about how your small business might survive the COVID-19 crisis, consider speaking to a financial advisor.
 Together you can strategize about how your current resources can be most effectively used during this downtime.

 The government’s coronavirus economic support package also includes business interruption insurance, paid sick leave, a tax deadline extension, and favorable 401k loan terms as other options to make your money stretch.

-Contact Ubiquity if you have questions about how making changes to your company’s retirement plan can free up capital.
+Contact Ubiquity if you have questions about your small business 401k and how making changes to your company’s retirement plan can free up capital.